json-api/json-api/_format/1.1/index.md

 #### <a href="#crud-sideposting" id="crud-sideposting" class="headerlink"></a> Sideposting

 A server **MAY** accept a request to create related resources along with the primary resource, which is referred to as *sideposting*.
-A related resource **MUST** be placed within the `included` member, and have a `temp-id` member the value of which is an arbitrary string that uniquely identifies a related resource within the request document.
-The related resources **MUST** be referred to (from the linkage data of resource relationships) via a *temporary resource identifier object* (that is an object with a single `temp-id` member referring to a related resource).
+Related resources **MUST** be placed within the `included` section, and have a `temp-id` member the value of which is an arbitrary string.
+Linkage with sideposted resources **MUST** be expressed via *temporary resource identifier objects*, that is [resource identifier objects][resource identifier object] where the `id` member is replaced with a `temp-id` member.
+A temporary resource identifier object **MUST** identify an individual resource within a request document.

+In case a sideposted resource refers to the primary resource, the primary resource **MUST** have a `temp-id` member, and linkage **MUST** be expressed using a temporary resource identifier object.

 The document **MUST** still respect the full linkage requirement.